bjodom/idc/Readme.md

 You may ALSO send an email to [ReadmeIDC@intel.com](mailto:ReadmeIDC@intel.com) until July 27 for anything.

-You may escalate to [ReadmeIDC@intel.com](mailto:ReadmeIDC@intel.com) if you do not get a response within a day, or a plan for resolution within 3 days.
+You may escalate to [ReadmeIDC@intel.com](mailto:ReadmeIDC@intel.com) if you do not get a response to your ticket within a day, or a plan for resolution within 3 days.
+Please reference your ticket numbers.

 ---
 ## Revisit This Page for Tips<div id='revisit-often'/>